Provable Traffic Rule Compliance in Safe Reinforcement Learning on the Open Sea: Specification

 \section{Specification}

 Our previous work \cite{Krasowski.2021} formalizes the \ac{colregs} rules specifying collision avoidance between two power-driven vessels on the open sea.
-We leverage this metric temporal logic \cite{Alur.1993} formalization for our safety verification of actions.
 The temporal operators used are $\mathrm{G}$, $\mathrm{F}$, and $\mathrm{U}$, and if there is a subscript, the temporal operator is evaluated over the time interval indicated by the subscript.
 The operator $\mathrm{G}(\phi)$ evaluates to true iff $\phi$ is true for all future time steps.
 In contrast, for the operator $\mathrm{F}(\phi)$, $\phi$ only has to be true for at least one future time step.
 The until operator $\phi_1 \mathrm{U} \phi_2$ is true iff $\phi_1$ holds true for all time steps until $\phi_2$ holds true.
 In this section, we introduce the legal specification through a rulebook and detail the novel formalization of the emergency rule.
 Finally, we introduce the statechart $\Gamma$ and show that it models the specification.